aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-table-to-pdf/_index.md

 ### Error Codes

 - **400 Bad Request**: Invalid Aspose.Cells Cloud API URI.
-- **401 Unauthorized**: Invalid access token.
-Or invalid client id and secret.
+- **401 Unauthorized**: Invalid access token, or invalid client ID and secret.
-- **404 Not Found**: The spreadsheet file not accessible.
+- **404 Not Found**: The spreadsheet file is not accessible.
-- **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.
+- **500 Server Error**: The spreadsheet encountered an error while obtaining calculation data.

 ## **Where Should You Use the Convert Table to PDF API?**

-- **Financial Statements**: Convert balance sheets, income statements (specific table) to PDF for audit-ready documentation.
+- **Financial Statements**: Convert balance sheets, income statements (specific tables) to PDF for audit‑ready documentation.
 - **Sales Reports**: Transform sales dashboards or commission calculations to distributable PDFs.
-- **Operational Metrics**: Export KPI tables, performance metrics as formal PDF reports.
+- **Operational Metrics**: Export KPI tables and performance metrics as formal PDF reports.
-- **Contractual Data**: Export pricing tables, service level agreements from spreadsheets to PDF attachments.
+- **Contractual Data**: Export pricing tables and service‑level agreements from spreadsheets to PDF attachments.
-- **Audit Trails**: Preserve financial data table as uneditable PDF evidence.
+- **Audit Trails**: Preserve financial data tables as uneditable PDF evidence.
-- **Portfolio Summaries**: Export investment performance table as client-ready PDF statements.
+- **Portfolio Summaries**: Export investment performance tables as client‑ready PDF statements.
-- **Quality Control Reports**: Export inspection data table to PDF for compliance records.
+- **Quality Control Reports**: Export inspection data tables to PDF for compliance records.
-- **Inventory Summaries**: Transform stock level tables to PDF for management review.
+- **Inventory Summaries**: Transform stock‑level tables to PDF for management review.

-## Why should you use the Convert Table to PDF API?
+## Why Should You Use the Convert Table to PDF API?

-- **Developer-Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
-Compared to building custom chart rendering solutions, this significantly reduces the development workload.
+- **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling rapid development and comes with comprehensive documentation.
+Compared with building custom chart‑rendering solutions, this significantly reduces development workload.
-- **Cost-Effective**: You can convert table data without first uploading the workbook, which saves storage space and reduces costs.
+- **Cost‑Effective**: You can convert table data without first uploading the workbook, which saves storage space and reduces costs.
-- **Preserves complex Excel formatting** in universally accessible PDF format.
+- **Preserves Complex Excel Formatting** in a universally accessible PDF format.

 ## How to Use the Convert Table to PDF API with SDKs?